tonysyu/linecook/README.rst

 linecook: Prepare lines of text for easy consumption
 ====================================================

+NOTE: Most of this is just planning, and doesn't actually work yet.

 This was originally designed as a tool to transform logging output into a form that I'd prefer to consume::